IN-DEPTH ANALYSIS

 • Be able to provide a US federal, state, or local government-issued photo ID

-LendingPoint eligibility requirements are not too difficult to meet.
+These eligibility requirements are not too difficult to meet.
 If you can provide the necessary information and documents, you should have no problem getting approved for a loan.

-LendingPoint currently provides services to customers in 48 states and the District of Columbia.
-Unfortunately, Nevada and West Virginia residents are not eligible to apply for a personal loan through LendingPoint as the lender doesn’t operate in these two states.
+Unfortunately, Nevada and West Virginia residents are not eligible to apply for a personal loan as the lender doesn’t operate in these two states.

-LendingPoint Customer Service
+Customer Service

-LendingPoint offers excellent customer support and has an informative website.
-You can reach LendingPoint’s customer support by phone or email.
 You can also contact them through social media channels like Facebook and LinkedIn.
 The customer support is responsive and more than happy to answer any of your questions.

 In addition to this, the website also has an extensive knowledge center.
 There, you can find various tips on handling unexpected expenses, consolidating your debt, and improving your credit health.

-How Does LendingPoint Compare to Other Lenders?
+How LendingPoint Compares to Other Lenders

 LendingPoint is one of many financing solutions available to customers.
 Before getting involved with one lender, it’s good to check out other options too.
-We’ll compare LendingPoint to some other popular loan providers.

 LendingPoint vs. Avant